Petrovice u Karviné: Demographics

 Petrovice u Karviné is one of the most populated municipalities without the town status in the Czech Republic.
 Polish minority made up 12.8% of the population in 2011, but it dropped to 6.8% in 2021.
 Around 23.4% of the population is religious (mostly Roman-Catholic), which is about the double of the national average.

 Transport

-Petrovice u Karviné is a railway junction and the site of an important railway border crossing to Zebrzydowice in Poland.
+Petrovice u Karviné is the terminus and start of a railway line from/to Ostrava.
+The municipality is the site of a railway border crossing to Zebrzydowice in Poland.
 There are also three road border crossings and two pedestrian border crossings.

 Sport

 In Petrovice u Karviné is a motocross racetrack.

 Sights

-The parish Church of Saint Martin Church dates from 1789.
+The parish Church of Saint Martin dates from 1789.
 It replaced an old wooden church.

 The wooden Church of the Assumption of the Lord in Dolní Marklovice is a timbered church from 1739 with a conical gable tower.
 It is part of an exceptional group of Silesian wooden churches.
 In the interior there is a unique decorative painting from the mid-18th century.

-Petrovice Castle is an Empire style château, built after 1796.
+Petrovice Castle is an Empire manor house, built after 1796.
 It was built in the middle on an English park.
 Today it is a hotel.